Nihongo Online School

 Apply and schedule an appointment at the Japanese embassy or consulate nearest you.
 Bring your passport, COE, visa application form, and pay any required fees.
 It usually takes around a week for the processing to complete.

-Once your student visa is approved and stamped into your passport, you can make travel arrangements to Japan.
+Once you’ve checked off all the student visa requirements for Japan and had your visa approved and stamped in your passport, you can make your travel arrangements.
 If you are assigned to a dorm, plan to arrive by the designated dorm move-in dates.
 You can then start your study in Japan.

 If you are unable to show proof of sufficient funds yourself, you can have a sponsor – usually your parent or guardian – pay the expenses on your behalf.
 This requires your sponsor to provide: